UniversalDependencies/docs/_myv/feat/Case.md

 ### <a name="Abl">`Abl`</a>: ablative

-In Erzya the ablative case is used to  express (1)  standard of comparison, (2) theme of discussion, (3) manipulation point of the direct object, (4) in quantification of the object with verbs of `consumption` eat, drink and breath, (5) beginning of path...
+In Erzya the ablative case is used to  express (1)  standard of comparison, (2) theme of discussion, (3) manipulation point of the direct object, (4) in quantification of the object with verbs of `consumption` eat, drink and breath, (5) beginning of path, (6) it has a considerative use denoting something given in exchange for something else...

 #### Examples